CarstenAgerskov/skill-the-cows-lists/README.md

 * You: "Hey Mycroft, what is on my inbox list today"
 * Mycroft: "List inbox has 2 tasks on it, call home, go fishing"

-* You: "Hey Mycroft, add go fishing today to the inbox list"
+* You: "Hey Mycroft, add go fishing tomorrow at 7am to the inbox list"
-* Mycroft: "go fishing today was added to list inbox"
+* Mycroft: "go fishing tomorrow at 7am was added to list inbox"
-* You: "Hey Mycroft, what is due today"
+* You: "Hey Mycroft, what is due tomorrow"
-* Mycroft: "List inbox has 1 task on it, that are due today, go fishing"
+* Mycroft: "List inbox has 1 task on it, that is due tomorrow, go fishing, at 7 am"

+A tasks is only mentioned if it has a due date has been set.
+A due time is only mentioned (after the task), if a time has been set.

 #### Find task on list
 Find a task on a list: